conjurinc/conjur-asset-dsl2/README.md

 For details on the usage of this command, run `conjur help policy2 load`.

+The `conjur policy2 import` command can be used to execute a plan produced by the `conjur policy2 load --dry-run --format yaml` command.

 # Examples

 You can find many examples of the new YAML syntax in the